Joining Intelligent Octopus Go with a Tesla

 Open your Tesla app, click on allow third parties to access your vehicles, then return to the previous Tesla screen and click on ‘Finish setup’.

-Return to the Octopus app, and click on ‘Virtual key added or not required’
+Return to the Octopus app, and click on ‘Agree and continue’

-Check our FAQ if you have any issues at this stage.
+Check our FAQs if you have any issues at this stage.

 A screenshot of the Octopus app showing the test charge will start

-We now need to perform a test charge to test whether we can connect to your car.
-Click on ‘Test connection’ and follow the instructions in the app.
+We now need to perform a test charge to test whether we can control your EV charging.

-A screenshot of the Octopus app showing the Devices tab
+A screenshot of the Octopus app showing the device connected screen.

 FAQ